JNCIE-labs/ENT/ospf-reverse-engineer/README.md

 properly reconstruct the OSPF topology, including all links, IP addresses, subnet masks, and area boundaries.

+To successfully complete this lab, you should draw or diagram the physical topology of the network.
+There are a total of 3 areas and 7 routers.
+The Router ID of each router corresponds to the router number.
+For example, R2's Router ID is 2.2.2.2; R3's Router ID is 3.3.3.3; R7's Router ID is 7.7.7.7; and so on.

+The diagram should label:

+ - All links with IP address and subnet mask
+ - The areas to which each link belongs
+   - Include the area number
+ - The router number of each router

 > There is no configuration exercise in this lab.
 This lab exists solely
 > to test your knowledge of OSPF and your ability to interpret the LSDB.